bump-sh/cli/README.md

 ### `bump preview [FILE]`

 When writing a documentation, you might want to preview how it renders on Bump.sh.
-This is exactly the goal of the `preview` command: it will create a temporary documentation with a unique URL, which will be available for a short period of time.
+This is precisely the goal of the `preview` command: it will create a temporary documentation with a unique URL, which will be available for a short period.

 Usage from a local OpenAPI or AsyncAPI file